Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 TRANSPORTATION: Marmorkirken station → Gammel Strand via M4 toward København H (2 min, 2 stops, free w/ Copenhagen Discover Card or DKK 24)

-Now for my sushi lovers, the lunch special at Damindra is probably the most cost-effective omakase you’ll ever have.
-The restaurant itself is a modest space with a small bar rail, a few dining tables, and a clear glass fish case.
-I adored this intimate setting, since it allowed me to personally get to know the chef and simultaneous owner of the establishment—a delightful Sri Lankan man who cares deeply about his craft and loves sharing recommendations for exploring Copenhagen like a local traveler!
+Without a doubt, Damindra was the best meal I ate during my stay in Copenhagen, especially since the lunch special is probably the most cost-effective omakase I’ll ever have.
+The restaurant is a modest space with a small bar rail, a few dining tables, and a clear glass fish case.
+I adored this intimate setting since it allowed me to personally get to know the chef and owner of the establishment—a delightful Sri Lankan man who cares deeply about his craft and loves sharing recommendations for exploring Copenhagen like a local!

 Glyptotek